janpaepke/reversible-effect/README.md

 Reversible version of `object.addEventListener`. [→ docs for original](https://developer.mozilla.org/docs/Web/API/EventTarget/addEventListener)

 This function has two overloads, which switch based on the provided `target`.
 If `target` is an object we know the supported event types for, typescript will both limit `type` to supported types and provide the correct event type to the `callback`.
+Known are all event targets of TypeScript's DOM and web worker declarations, including their subclasses and your own custom elements.

 ```ts
 function addReversibleEventListener(